cdktf/cdktf-provider-gitlab/docs/projectVariable.go.md

 If set to `true`, the variable will be passed only to pipelines running on protected branches and tags.

-Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/project_variable#protected ProjectVariable#protected}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/project_variable#protected ProjectVariable#protected}

 ---